CLEARING SKIES AND SEASONABLE TEMPERATURES

 Your First Alert Weather Forecast:

-You can put your umbrella away, the rain is now gone.
-It won’t be long until the clouds push out of northeast Wisconsin too.
-As skies clear out this morning, you’ll notice a brisk northwest wind.
-That dry breeze is giving us seasonable late October weather.
-Our afternoon high temperatures will be in the lower-half of the 50s.
+You can put your umbrella away, the rain is gone.
+The clouds are pushing out of northeast Wisconsin as well as a brisk northwest wind.
+The northwest dry breeze is giving us seasonable late October weather.
+The afternoon high temperatures will be in the lower-half of the 50s.
 Folks across northern Wisconsin are more likely to have highs in the upper 40s.

-High pressure will hang out tonight, keeping us clear and dry.
+High pressure will move into the area tonight, keeping us clear and dry.
 The wind will die down and the air will become calm.
 That’s a good recipe for temperatures to tumble overnight.
 It will become frosty after midnight with lows at, and below the freezing mark.

 After that, we’re expecting a gradual warming trend over the next few days...
 The jet stream will be flowing through southern Canada, which bottles up the cold air well north of us.
 Look for highs to climb into the lower 60s into the weekend.
 While it won’t be as warm as last weekend, it will still be warmer than normal for this time of year.
 This mild and dry weather is going to hold for Halloween and the start of November.